Signed in as:

 Kent’s awards and recognitions include: academic honors from the Iowa Law Enforcement Academy, numerous letters of recognition and thanks from citizens and fellow law enforcement professionals, Relentless Pursuit Awards 2011 and 2012 - Desert Snow, Commissioner’s Special Award for Excellence in Traffic Safety – Iowa Governor’s Traffic Safety Bureau, Certificate of Recognition - Iowa House of Representatives, Congressional Record - United States House of Representatives – Second Session of the 114th Congress, Mothers Against Drunk Driving “Hero” – MADD, Letter of Commendation - Assistant U.S. Attorney Craig Gaumer for work in a heinous child pornography case involving a three-month-old baby and a six-year-old child, LECC Award – former United States Attorneys Sean Berry and Nicholas Klinefeldt for assisting MINE Task Force agents in removing twenty-four pounds of liquid methamphetamine from Interstate 80, letter of commendation from United States Senator Joni Ernst, and Medal of Valor – Iowa Narcotics Officers Association.

-Kent has presented his “Fortitude After the Fire Fight” presentation at conferences and in-service training sessions all over Iowa and has reached approximately one thousand law enforcement professionals during those presentations.
+Kent has presented his “Fortitude Through the Firefight” presentation at conferences and in-service training sessions all over Iowa and has reached approximately one thousand law enforcement professionals during those presentations.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.